 It is frigging the most delicious thing one can conjure up while being massacred intermittently.

 Not to be outdone, it can be eaten with lung busting spicy and coconut artery clogging curry.

-It is rumoured one Hakka dude saw the blood everywhere during the massacre and conjured up this version.
+It is rumoured one Hakka dude saw the blood everywhere during the massacre of his kin folk and conjured up this version.